Senedd: Members, constituencies, and electoral system

-Under the Additional Member System, forty of the MSs are elected from single-member constituencies on a plurality voting system (or first past the post) basis, the constituencies being equivalent to those used for the House of Commons and twenty MSs are elected from regional closed lists using an alternative party vote.
-There are five regions: Mid and West Wales, North Wales, South Wales Central, South Wales East and South Wales West (these are the same as the pre 1999 European Parliament constituencies for Wales), each of which returns four members.
-The additional members produce a degree of proportionality within each region.
-Whereas voters can choose any regional party list irrespective of their party vote in the constituency election, list MSs are not elected independently of the constituency element; rather, elected constituency MSs are deemed to be pre-elected list representatives for the purposes of calculating remainders in the D'Hondt method.
-Overall proportionality is limited by the low proportion of list members (33% of the Senedd compared with 43% in the Scottish Parliament and 50% in the German Bundestag), the regionalisation of the list element, and the lack of overhang seat compensation and leveling seats.
-Consequently, the Senedd as a whole has a greater degree of proportionality (based on proportions in the list elections) than the plurality voting system used for British parliamentary elections, but still deviates somewhat from proportionality.
+Initially, the Senedd was elected under the Additional Member System, with forty MSs elected from single-member constituencies on a plurality voting system (or first past the post) basis, the constituencies being equivalent to those used for the House of Commons and twenty MSs elected from regional closed lists using an alternative party vote.
+There were five regions: Mid and West Wales, North Wales, South Wales Central, South Wales East and South Wales West (these are the same as the pre-1999 European Parliament constituencies for Wales), each of which returned four members.
+The additional members produced a degree of proportionality within each region.
+Voters could vote for any regional party list irrespective of their vote in the constituency election (splitting of the votes across party lists was permitted).

+List MSs were not elected independently of the constituency result.
+Rather, elected constituency MSs were deemed to be pre-elected list representatives for the purposes of calculating remainders in the D'Hondt method.

+Overall proportionality was limited by the small proportion of list members (they made up only 33% of the Senedd, compared with 43% in the Scottish Parliament, 50% in the New Zealand House of Representatives, and 53% in the German Bundestag), the regionalisation of the list element, and the lack of compensation for overhang seats, over-representation produced by the FPTP.
+Consequently, the Senedd as a whole had a greater degree of proportionality (based on proportions in the list elections) than the plurality voting system used for British parliamentary elections, but still deviated somewhat from full proportionality.

-With the recently passed Senedd Cymru (members and elections) Act 2024 the voting system will be changed to a closed list proportional representation system using the D’Hondt method with 6 seat constituencies.
-This will be enacted in 2026 and may be used for the next election if it is scheduled for after then.
+With the Senedd Cymru (members and elections) Act 2024, the voting system was changed to a closed list proportional representation system using the D’Hondt method with 6 seat constituencies, starting with the 2026 election.
+Each Senedd constituency is made up of two neighboring constituencies for the House of Commons.

 In April 2020 the Senedd became the first legislature in the UK to meet over the internet.
 Due to the consequences of the COVID-19 pandemic, it held First Minister's Questions using Zoom videotelephony software and the session was subsequently broadcast by Senedd.tv.

+Composition

+Government formation

+Plaid Cymru have 44 out of 96 seats, 5 seats short of a majority.
+On 12 May 2026 Rhun ap Iorwerth, the leader of Plaid Cymru was sworn in as First Minister, on the 13th Plaid Cymru formed a minority government.

+Reform UK is the official opposition with 33 seats.
+Both Welsh Labour and the Welsh Conservatives have enough seats to cooperate with Plaid in order to have a majority to pass laws.